 With Engine Yard you have your application deployed in the cloud.
 Together with Cloudinary, your asset management is also moved into the cloud: upload images, automatically perform smart image resizing, cropping, overlay, watermark, apply effects, rotations, format conversions, without installing any complex software.
 All your images are then seamlessly delivered through a fast CDN, optimized and using industry best practices.
 Cloudinary offers comprehensive APIs and administration capabilities and is easy to integrate with new and existing web and mobile applications.

 Together with Engine Yard, Cloudinary offers a very useful solution for a wide array of use-cases from simple websites, through early stage startups to large scale enterprise applications.
-If you are already an Engine Yard user, simply add Cloudinary's add-on to your Ruby, PHP and Node.js applications.
+If you are already an Engine Yard user, simply add Cloudinary’s add-on to your Ruby, PHP and Node.js applications.
 Cloudinary’s account setup is done automatically for you and billing is handled through your standard Engine Yard payment method.
-Cloudinary offers a free Starter plan with plenty of room to grow, making it very straightforward to try it out.
+Cloudinary offers a free Starter plan with plenty of room to grow, making it very straightforward.

 We will soon add additional documentation and sample code for simplifying the Cloudinary – Engine Yard integration even further.
 Any feedback on our new image management add-on for Engine Yard would be highly appreciated!